mikolmogorov/Ragout/docs/USAGE.md

 Ragout uses assembly (overlap) graph to incorporate very short / repetitive contigs into assembly.
-First, this graph is reconstructed by overlapping input contigs/scaffolds (see Sequence data seqction for requirements).
+First, this graph is reconstructed by overlapping input contigs/scaffolds (see Sequence Data seqction for requirements).
-Then ragout scaffolds which are already available are being "threaded" through this graph to find the true "genome path".
+Then Ragout scaffolds which are already available are being "threaded" through this graph to find the true "genome path".

 This procedure:

 * Increases number of conitgs in output scaffolds
-* Improves estimation of distances between contigs (will be filled with Ns)
+* Improves estimates of distances between contigs

 However, sometimes the assembly graph is not accurate: some adjacencies between contigs could be missing and on the other hand, there also might